 About Us

 We are Mike and Pamela:) I was just reading a blog about how important this “about you” or “get to know me” page is…interesting read, maybe I just don’t feel like self promotion is the best thing at times, happy having the reader make their own assumptions through our work and travel blog perhaps.
-We’re not chest pounders but I suppose it is fair enough if you are going to take the time to read this and peruse the page you can know something about us;)
+I suppose it is fair enough if you are going to take the time to read this and peruse the page you can know something about us;)

 But I regress, we were doing this until things weirdly progressed in our lives and…